MJoergen/rps/README.md

 ## Current list of bots

 * NEXT        : This player always plays the move that beats the opponents last move.
 * RANDOM      : This is the "optimal" strategy.
 * CONST       : This player always plays the same move.
 * COPY        : This player always copies the opponents last move.
+* RANDOM_DIST : This player guess what the opponent picks from the distribution of your last choices.